-The evaluator created a list of the required audit events.
-The evaluator then collected the audit event when running the other security functional tests described by the protection profiles.
-For example, the required event for FPT_STM.1 is Changes to Time.
-The evaluator collected these audit records when modifying the clock using administrative commands.
+The evaluator created a list of the required audit events and collected these audit events when running the other security functional tests described by the protection profiles.
 The evaluator then recorded these audit events in the proprietary Detailed Test Report (DTR).
 The security management events are handled in a similar manner.
+The evaluator collected the required audits for all TOE components, via syslog, during the course of testing.
 When the administrator was required to set a value for testing, the audit record associated with the administrator action was collected and recorded in the DTR.
+The audit events that were collected matched the format specified in the [Admin Guide].